hadoooooouken/nvencFFX/README.md

 If you have a suggestion that would make this better, you can simply open an issue with the tag "enhancement" or "bug".

+## Notes

+- This app is designed for NVIDIA GPUs that support **NVENC hardware encoding**.
+- For AMD GPUs use [RedFFmpegatron](https://gitlab.com/hadoukez/redffmpegatron).
+- The tool is intended for Windows only.